-The Jacksonville Grand Prix will consist of 17 races this season.
-The series will start with the Tour de Pain in August.
+The Jacksonville Grand Prix will consist of 18 races this season.
+The series will start with the Celebration Run on July 4th and will end with the Run for the Pies the following June.
 Overall scoring will be determined by using age-graded performance factors (these factors are determined as a percentage of the current age record for each age based on information supplied by USA Track and Field).
 Age group points are based on scoring in the top ten of each age group.

 The Jacksonville Grand Prix is a series of Jacksonville's best road races.
 These races are top quality, established events.
 The courses are measured accurately.
 Each event offers race results to their finishers, and they are conducted by groups or individuals that have experience and expertise in the field of road racing.
 As a participant in a Grand Prix event you can rest assured that you are running a worthwhile race.

 Any runner can compete in the Jacksonville Grand Prix.
 You do not have to register to take part.
 All you have to do is run the events.
 1st Place Sports will score each race to see if you have accumulated points in the series.
 The Grand Prix is designed to determine who the top Jacksonville area runners are, given the age differences.
 There are two ways to score points.
 First, in the overall competition based on age-graded performances and second, by finishing in the top ten in your age group.
 The age group and overall competition are scored separately.
 The scores are not combined!

 Cash awards will be given to the top five overall finishers.
 It is important to note that in this scoring system, males and females are combined.
 The cash awards are as follows:

 - 1st place: $1,000

 - 3rd place: $400

 Prize money will not be awarded to anyone below the 20-24 age group unless they have completed their college eligibility.